-Regardless of the composition of the waste gas and of its origin, the use of a waste gas (part C in Figure 2) is treated as for any other fuel:
+Regardless of the composition of the waste gas and of its origin, the use of a waste gas (i.e., part C in Figure 2) is treated as for any other fuel:

 - When it is used to produce electricity or when it is flared, there will be no allocation for this activity (except in the case of safety flaring of waste gases produced outside the boundaries of a product benchmark.
-In that case allocation will occur using the fuel benchmark); - When it is used in the production of a benchmarked product, the allocation is already taken into account in the benchmark for this product; - When it is used to produce measurable heat, the consumption of this heat will be allocated based on the heat benchmark (if heat consumption is not already covered by a product benchmark); - When it is used as a combustion fuel for the production of non-measurable heat and not used for electricity production, the sub-installation consuming this fuel will receive an allocation based on the fuel benchmark.
+In that case allocation will occur using the fuel benchmark); - When it is used in the production of a benchmarked product, the allocation is already taken into account in the benchmark for this product; - When it is used to produce measurable heat, the allocation for the consumption of this heat will be based on the heat benchmark (if such heat consumption is not already covered by a product benchmark); - When it is used as a combustion fuel for the production of non-measurable heat and not used for electricity production, the sub-installation consuming this fuel will receive an allocation based on the fuel benchmark (if the fuel is not combusted within the boundaries of a product benchmark).

-6 The same approach has been applied to waste gases covered by product benchmarks.
+11 The same approach has been applied to waste gases covered by product benchmarks.